Mechanical stability of homogeneous holographic solids under finite shear strain: Holographic setup and its viscoelastic description

 The relation between the transverse and longitudinal sound speeds is a result of conformal invariance \cite{Esposito:2017qpj}.
 Here, $\chi_{\pi\pi}= \varepsilon + p +\mathcal{P}$ is the momentum susceptibility and other coefficients are derived in terms of the following thermodynamic relations and Kubo formulas,

 where $\Omega$ is the free energy density, $T^{\mu\nu}$ the boundary stress-energy tensor and $\Phi^i$ the Goldstone operator associated with the spontaneously translation symmetry breaking.
-Notice that the shear modulus $G$, the shear viscosity $\eta$, and the dissipative parameter $\sigma$ can be obtained from the Kubo formulas.
+Notice that the shear modulus $G$\footnote{{It was found that, in the axion model, there is no well-defined melting temperature, intended as a first-order thermodynamic phase transition between a liquid phase and a solid phase.
+Instread, the shear modulus just decreases smoothly to zero as $T/\alpha \rightarrow \infty$ \cite{PhysRevLett.120.171602}.}}, the shear viscosity $\eta$, and the dissipative parameter $\sigma$ can be obtained from the Kubo formulas.
 Finally, the lattice pressure $\mathcal{P}$ quantifies the difference between the thermodynamic and mechanical pressures and represents an additional contribution to the mechanical pressure as a result of working around a state which does not minimize the free energy \cite{Donos:2013cka,RevModPhys.95.011001}.

 In Fig.~\ref{fig:3}, we show a concrete example of the dispersion relations of the hydrodynamic modes for the simplest potential which implements the SSB of translations, $V(X,Z)=X^3$.\footnote{In the simple case of monomial potentials, only one of the dimensionful parameters, $m$ or $\alpha$, is necessary to characterize the strength of the spontaneous breaking of translation.
 In the rest of this paper, we always fix $m=L=1$ and treat $\alpha$ as a free parameter.} We observe a pair of sound modes in the transverse channel, a pair of sound modes with larger speed and a single diffusive mode in the longitudinal channel.
 Furthermore, one can verify quantitatively that, at long distances (small $k$), the dispersion relations are in perfect agreement with the analytic relations \eqref{tmode}-\eqref{kubos} shown with solid lines in Fig.~\ref{fig:3}.